irfanraj-avalara/Avalara-SDK-DotNet/docs/A1099/V2/Issuers1099Api.md

 <a name="getissuer"></a>
 # **GetIssuer**
-> IssuerModel GetIssuer (GetIssuerRequest requestParameters)
+> IssuerResponse GetIssuer (GetIssuerRequestSdk requestParameters)

 Get an issuer